intel/neural-compressor/docs/source/quantization_weight_only.md

 Besides, as mentioned in many papers[1][2], activation quantization is the main reason to cause the accuracy drop.
 So for text generation task,  weight only quantization is a preferred option in most cases.

-Theoretically, round-to-nearest (RTN) is the mose straightforward way to quantize weight using scale maps.
+Theoretically, round-to-nearest (RTN) is the most straightforward way to quantize weight using scale maps.
 However, when the number of bits is small (e.g. 3), the MSE loss is larger than expected.
 A group size is introduced to reduce elements using the same scale to improve accuracy.

 There are many excellent works for weight only quantization to improve its accuracy performance, such as AWQ[3], GPTQ[4].
 Neural compressor integrates these popular algorithms in time to help customers leverage them and deploy them to their own tasks.